Historical Context: Facts about the Slave Trade and Slavery

 TRANS-ATLANTIC SLAVE VOYAGES

-Over the period of the Atlantic Slave Trade, from approximately 1526 to 1867, some 12.5 million slaves were shipped from Africa, and 10.7 million arrived in the Americas.
+Over the period of the Atlantic Slave Trade, from approximately 1526 to 1867, some 12.5 million captured men, women, and children were put on ships in Africa, and 10.7 million arrived in the Americas.
 The Atlantic Slave Trade was likely the most costly in human life of all long-distance global migrations.

 The first Africans forced to work in the New World left from Europe at the beginning of the sixteenth century, not from Africa.
-The first slave voyage direct from Africa to the Americas probably sailed in 1526.
+The first voyage carrying enslaved people direct from Africa to the Americas probably sailed in 1526.

-The volume of slaves carried off from Africa reached 30,000 per year in the 1690s and 85,000 per year a century later.
+The number of people carried off from Africa reached 30,000 per year in the 1690s and 85,000 per year a century later.
 More than eight out of ten Africans forced into the slave trade crossed the Atlantic between 1700 and 1850.
 The decade 1821 to 1830 saw more than 80,000 people a year leaving Africa in slave ships.
-Well over a million more—one tenth of the volume carried off in the slave trade era—followed within the next twenty years.
+Well over a million more—one-tenth of those carried off in the slave trade era—followed within the next twenty years.

 By 1820, nearly four Africans for every one European had crossed the Atlantic; about four out of every five women who crossed the Atlantic were from Africa.